-Here at ShootDotEdit, not only do we provide photography post processing services for professional wedding photographers, we also aim to provide information to make these complicated processes easier.
-We’ve put together this guide for using the right tools and practices for Lightroom crop tools.
+Here at ShootDotEdit, not only do we provide photography post processing services for professional wedding photographers, but we also aim to provide information to make these complicated processes easier.
+We put together this guide for using the right tools and practices for Lightroom crop tools.

 How to Crop Effectively in Lightroom

 Just as there are many different perspectives when it comes to the best way to crop a photograph, there are many different reasons you would want to crop your photo from the original images.
 We mention this quite a bit, but we think it is important.

 Similar to reasons you would need to use the spot removal tool in Lightroom, these range from very practical concerns to cropping effects designed to make the final photo even more unique.
 A great eye for cropping is important for any photographer and can be part of your signature style as an expert at capturing wedding memories.

 Here are some of the reasons you might consider cropping your image:

 - Remove unwanted objects from the edges of your photographs.
 This is the most simple and common use of cropping for photos.
 Cropping is a simpler method for cutting out objects and individuals who were not meant to be in the image in the first place.
 This is especially true if they show up at the edges of your image.
 A good crop can remove objects and individuals cleanly and with much less work than other removal options.

 - Drive more focus toward the subjects of your images.
 Too much background, or other elements in the background, in your image, can distract from the main features of a wedding photo: the people.
 An effective crop in Lightroom can remove some of this noise and distraction, centering the focus on your photo’s main subjects.